koliseoapi/help/content/about/privacy.md

 ## Data deletion

-If you want us to delete your data, get in contact with info@koliseo.com using the email address associated with your user account.
+If you want us to delete your data, get in contact with info@koliseo.com using the e-mail address associated with your user account.

 ## Changes

 Our Privacy Policy may change.
-We will post any privacy policy changes on this page and, if the changes are significant, we will provide a more prominent notice (including, for certain services, email notification of privacy policy changes).
+We will post any privacy policy changes on this page and, if the changes are significant, we will provide a more prominent notice (including, for certain services, e-mail notification of privacy policy changes).